onecontext/onecontext-typescript-v1/README.md

 ## Play around

-If you change directory into the `quickstart` folder, you'll find a file called `quickstart.ts`.
+In the `quickstart` folder, you'll find a file called `quickstart.ts`.
 This file is full of examples of things you can do with the OneContext SDK.

 ### `quickstart/quickstart.ts` has a lot of examples to get you started
 Let's go through what's going on in this file below.